Skip to content

 Winter Storm Policy

-During inclement weather, a decision to close, postpone opening or close early will be made by the Library Director taking into account observed local road conditions, parking conditions, and the weather forecast.
+During inclement weather, a decision to close, postpone opening, or close early will be made by the Library Director taking into account observed local road conditions, parking conditions, and the weather forecast.

 Notification of closing or changes in hours will be posted on our website, Facebook, Twitter, the library telephone system, and through local media.